pierpaolo28/pierpaolo28.github.io/about.md

                   <dt class="timeline-event" id="event07"><a>University of Southampton (ECS Research Intern)</a></dt>
                   <dd class="timeline-event-content" id="event07EX">
-                          <p>Designed the chip and board layout for a monolithic quantum
-                            dot-enhanced micro‐display demonstrator device.
-This project was carried out in collaboration with a University in Hong Kong to research how to improve the efficiency of next generation Micro-LED displays.</p>
+                          <p>Designed the chip and board layout for a monolithic quantum dot enhanced micro‐display demonstrator device (Micro-LED).
+This project was carried out in collaboration with a University in Hong Kong to research how to improve the efficiency of next-generation Micro-LED displays.</p>
                   </dd>
                   <dt class="timeline-event" id="event08"><a>Barclays (Technology Spring Intern)</a></dt>
                   <dd class="timeline-event-content" id="event08EX">
                           <p>Attended an Insight Program for Barclays in Glasgow during which I had shadowing sessions for both roles of Developer and Business Analyst.
-Thanks to this experience I gained a greater understanding of the financial market and of the increasing impact technology is going to have in this environment (ex.
-AI, Open Banking, API, Big Data and Cybersecurity).</p>
+Thanks to this experience I gained a greater understanding of the financial market and of the increasing impact technology is going to have in this environment (e.g. AI, Big Data and APIs).</p>
                   </dd>

                 </dl>